MountainMan12/Speech2Text/Scope.md

 ### 1.2.
 CONSTRAINTS

 1. The only language this library can work with is English
-2. The next update would include only basic arithmetic operations (plus, minus, multiply, divide, modulus)
+2. The next update would include only basic arithmetic operations like (plus, minus, multiply, divide, modulus, absolute
+3. The grammar however cannot be checked for tenses, preposition, conjunction mistakes
+4. The program not be able to differentiate between **divided by 2** and **divided by free-will**

 ## 2. INSTALLATION